 - Why is one value or goal more important than others?

-- How do you show that (goal or value) is important?
+- How do you show that your goal or value is important?

-- How do you plan on continuing to be involved in (goal or value), and for how long?
+- How do you plan on continuing to be involved in this goal or value, and for how long?

-- How does (goal or value) influence your life?
+- How does your goal or value influence your life?

 The first six questions help the interviewee identify things that are important to them.
 The last four questions focus on the values or goals the interviewee shared in the beginning.
 Use the latter questions for each goal or value identified by the interviewee.
 While the interview happens, the interviewer creates a mind map for the interviewee.
 This is shared with the interviewee so that adjustments can be made if needed.

-The first suggestions are from Ryan Niemiec’s book, Character Strengths Interventions: A field guide for practitioners.
+The first suggestions are from Ryan Niemiec’s (2018) book, Character Strengths Interventions: A Field Guide for Practitioners.

-The youth version of the VIA Character Strengths survey is appropriate for youth aged 10 -17.
+The youth version of the VIA Character Strengths survey is appropriate for those between 10 and 17 years old.
 It consists of a series of questions to help the young person discover their top five strengths.
 Those who are under the age of 13 need parental consent.

 Character Strengths 360 is like the more traditional 360-degree feedback.
 The client gives a list, including descriptions, of the 24 strengths to 10 or more people who know them.
 The people do not need to know the person well.
-They complete the form by selecting 5-7 strengths they see in the client.
+They complete the form by selecting five to seven strengths they see in the person.

-After receiving the feedbacks, the client compares the observations with their VIA results.
+After receiving the feedback, the client compares the observations with their VIA results.
 At this point, the person looks for three things: